desktopdev03/jobguy/README.md

 # jobguy
 Jobguy never die!

-For this repository and add your experiences then commit it and create a pull request. it's fun!
+Fork this repository and add your experiences then commit it and create a pull request. it's fun!

 My suggestion is: